Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 <!--Investment in cycling infrastructure growth in bicycle commuting: what's the link? -->
-An exploration changes in cycle commuting in England between 2001 and 2011: investment, infrastructure and accidents
+An exploration of factors driving changes in cycle commuting in England between 2001 and 2011: investment, infrastructure and road safety
 ========================================================